Blue White Simple Financial Tips Blog Banner 16 3

 Large and frequently the heaviest canines in the wild are wolves.
 The gray wolf is bigger than most domestic dog breeds, weighing in at around 140 pounds.

-However, wolves resemble foxes, but much larger, with a shaggy coat, white and black markings, and a sensitive snout.
+However, wolves resemble with animals like foxes, but much larger, with a shaggy coat, white and black markings, and a sensitive snout.

-But compared to most foxes, wolves are far less omnivorous.
+But compared to most of the animals like foxes, wolves are far less omnivorous.
 They hunt in packs as well.
 Additionally, they seldom ever dig their own dens; instead, they usually rely on caverns, fallen logs, and other types of natural cover to build a den.

 Wolves are as incredibly adaptable as coyotes, and they may be found in any location where there is enough food to support a group.